 Guide only services will exist costing $27 to $50 per day for the guide alone.
-Do not there's not need for a full guide here and porter-guide or trainee guide will likely do.
+Do note there's no need for a full guide here and a porter-guide or trainee guide will likely do.
 Most guides will simply be showing you the way while better guides will be more interactive and explain the surrounding landscapes.

 Local guides can also take you to several villages around Kaski.